The Ultimate Guide To Small Business Health Insurance

 - Coinsurance: This is the percentage of the cost you will pay for services after you’ve reached your deductible.
 (For example, with a 30/70 coinsurance, you will pay 30% of the cost for services and your insurance will cover 70%.)

 - Out-Of-Pocket Limit: The maximum amount of money you are expected to pay for services in a calendar year.
-After your limit, the insurance covers 100% of services.
+After you reach this limit, your insurance covers 100% of services.

 - Health Care Provider Network: This is a list of doctors and other providers that will accept your insurance.

-In order to highlight how all of these terms work, here is a quick breakdown that I’m going to call “The Tale of Two Insurance Options.”
+In order to highlight how all of these terms work, here are two fictional examples:

 Employee A, aka Jenny: